aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-Nested values passed to the `values` parameter should be passed as a nested dictionary:
+Nested values passed to the `values` parameter should be provided as a nested dictionary:

 ```ts
 cluster.addHelmChart('ExternalSecretsOperator', {